Reading Time: 4 minutes

 You may want to build a better body but are you consistently doing the things that will lead to it?

 Are you consistently making measurable progress with your training or are your numbers the same?

 How is your diet?
 Are you consistently eating the correct foods or are you living in Carb City?

-Are you consistently recovering properly from your workouts or are you still partying on multiple nights a week like you were back in college?
+Are you consistently recovering properly from your workouts?
+Or are you still partying multiple nights a week like you were back in college?

 If you are not doing the right things consistently then you will have no results to show for it.

 It is easy to tell when someone is consistent and giving a quality effort in the gym.
 They will have great lifting numbers and you will be able to see big visible changes with their physique.

 When someone does not have those two things then you can guarantee they are inconsistent regardless of what type of snake oil they may try to sell you.

 Consistency is required for success, but it cannot operate alone.